Dannflower/macbook-gpu-power-linux/README.md

 ## Context & Goal

-Some older MacBook Pros from around 2012 have hybrid graphics which include a dedicated AMD or Nvidia GPU and integrated Intel graphics.
-Unfortunately, the dedicated GPUs are so old at this point they don't really help with much and just drain your battery and make your laptop extremely hot.
+Some older MacBook Pros from around 2012 have hybrid graphics which include a discrete AMD or Nvidia GPU and integrated Intel graphics.
+Unfortunately, the discrete GPUs are so old at this point they don't really help with much and just drain your battery and make your laptop extremely hot.

-The goal of this repo is to provide a reasonably easy way to switch to using the integrated Intel graphics and simultaneously switch off power to the dedicated GPU.
+The goal of this repo is to provide a reasonably easy way to switch to using the integrated Intel graphics and simultaneously switch off power to the discrete GPU.

 ## Tested Hardware & OS